bdjohnson529/flask-template/README.md

 ## Deployment
 Build is tested on a Windows 10 x64 computer.
-Commands should be run from the the `Anaconda Prompt`.
+Commands should be run using the the `Anaconda Prompt`, from the root of this repository.
 Commands may not work on the `Anaconda Powershell Prompt`.
 First set up your virtual environment:
 ```
 python -m venv env
 call env/Scripts/activate